KOSASIH/inworld/docs/index.md

-## Welcome to InWorld pages.

-# InWorld

-A smart application to help forest conservation by utilizing and managing data, images, and videos from drones and field surveys.
-This application is useful as a data driven as a reference with a functions as decision maker
+This application aims to help solve global problems related to forest conservation and the environment.
+All contributors are required to follow the rules and applicable laws, with the hope that InWorld can be one of the useful technological innovations to create a better life, today, tomorrow, and in the future.

 # Instructions